1S1KCH/DayZ_Duel_Admin_Debug_Monitor/README.md

 and now focuses on charity work, teaching people how to set up websites for free, tinkering with code and planning his escape in 2015 when his Nomadic lifestyle should be well underway.
 He believes in open source projects with a real passion and feels that people shouldn't need to charge for doing the things they love doing, as this takes away from the pleasure of doing it.
-He dislikes greedy people who only do something for the money and call him what you like but he wants to see a world where more people simply do the things they love, purely for the community not the profit!
+He accepts his own faults but dislikes others who can't do the same!